jimmykallhagen/nordix-zfs/nordix-tank.md

 then one can break and you have the chance to replace it, mirroring also gives increased read speed, like stripe but only for reads, not for writes, which is not relevant for special vdev anyway.

+> ⚠️ </br>
-> _Remember that if you use a special vdev for metadata, all data on the entire zpool will be lost if you delete or remove this special vdev_
+> _Remember that if you use a special vdev for metadata, all data on the entire zpool will be lost if you delete or remove this special vdev_ </br>

-> Set the ashift like our zpool configuration
+> _ Set the ashift like our zpool configuration_

  - Add Special vdev for metadata only
 ```Fish